 [Pictured: An atom bomb being exploded under water at Bikini Atoll in the Pacific Ocean, 1946.]

 Meaning: someone who refuses to join in during a fun event

 A creation of college students, the origins of “party pooper” are unclear.
 While it could have something to do with the bathroom, “to poop” also can mean “to tire or exhaust.”
-The verb “to pooh-pooh,” which is a way to disagree with something, might also be connected the “party pooper.”
+The verb “to pooh-pooh,” which is a way to disagree with something, might also be connected to the “party pooper.”
 No matter where it comes from, it’s not a trait most people want to have.

 Meaning: someone who is strange, weird, or eccentric

 First used as an adjective in aviation circles, “oddball” came to describe a person who doesn’t quite fit, a meaning it retains today.
-There are words like it—think “screwball” and “cheeseball”—that show sometimes you can just to add a few letters to the end of a common word to create a brand new category of slang.
+There are words like it—think “screwball” and “cheeseball”—that show sometimes you can just add a few letters to the end of a common word to create a brand new category of slang.

 Meaning: an attractive display of an unusually muscular male physique